 Nginx's server_name directive indicates the domain name it's listening on.
 But if none of the server blocks match the incoming request, it will still fall back to the last HTTP/HTTPS server block.
 So direct access by IP address will probably be caught by some route instead of being dropped, which is often not ideal.

 Cloudflare CDN works just like a reverse proxy, it sits in front of your web servers and forwards client requests to them.
-So the requests reached your server actually came from Cloudflare.
+So the requests reaching your server actually came from Cloudflare.
 To restore the original client's IP address, we'll be using ngx_http_realip_module in Nginx to retrieve them from headers.

-In my opinion, changing DNS servers on Linux is even easier than Windows.
+In my opinion, changing DNS servers on Linux is even easier than in Windows.
 As you only need to do it once and it applies to all the network interfaces.
-In this guide we'll be covering configure DNS servers on all Linux distros and prevent DNS settings from changing by other services.
+In this guide we'll be covering how to configure DNS servers on all Linux distros and prevent DNS settings from changing by other services.